There are more men ennobled by study than by nature. Marcus Tullius Cicero ennoblemannature Change image and share on social

 Great is the power of habit.
 It teaches us to bear fatigue and to despise wounds and pain.
 Marcus Tullius Cicero beardespisefatigue Change image and share on social

-Old age: the crown of life, our play's last act.
-Marcus Tullius Cicero actagecrown Change image and share on social
+The countenance is the portrait of the soul, and the eyes mark its intentions.
+Marcus Tullius Cicero countenanceeyeintention Change image and share on social

 What gift has providence bestowed on man that is so dear to him as his children?
 Marcus Tullius Cicero bestowchilddear Change image and share on social